 Tihar Festival is also known by the name Deepawali Festival.
 Tihar is the second largest and most popular festival in Nepal after Dashain.
-The festival of Tihar last for 5-days, starting from dog festival, crow festival, cow and ox festival and ending with brothers and sister festival, making it a 5-days Tihar celebration.
+The festival of Tihar lasts for 5-days, starting with the dog festival, crow festival, cow and ox festival, and ending with the brothers and sister festival, making it a 5-days Tihar celebration.

-Further, gifts are exchanged and the sister cooks delicious typical Nepalis cuisine and serves the family members.
+Further, gifts are exchanged and the sister cooks delicious typical Nepali cuisine and serves the family members.

 Tihar Festival in 2021 AD: 3rd November- 7th November

 Holi is another important festival in Nepal, it is known as the festival of colors.
-Holi is celebrated nationwide for a single day, but in the context of Nepal, Holi is celebrated separately in Hilly and Terai areas on alternate days.
-People gather everywhere, visit relatives, friends and splash different colors towards each other, making it an outdoor festival.
+Holi is celebrated nationwide for a single day, but in the context of Nepal, Holi is celebrated separately in the Hilly and Terai areas on alternate days.
+People gather everywhere, visit relatives, and friends, and splash different colors on each other, making it an outdoor festival.

 This Holi festival is also celebrated to exchange love, so it is believed even the worst enemy becomes friends from the day of the Holi festival.

 Apart from this, the Holi festival is celebrated for the victory of good over evil, this is related to an ancient story from the Vishnu Purana, a holy Hindu text.

 Holi Festival in 2023 AD: 6th March Holi festival in the Hilly region of Nepal